laneslexicon/lexicon_documentation/docs/user-guide/missinglinks.md

 The user can repair a broken link manually by doing the following:

-+ Break content-linking using the icon on the status bar
++ Break content-linking using the icon on the status bar or the shortcut

 + Find the target of the link in the contents panel